forest-host/broker/README.md

 # Broker
 Simple ETCD backed job queue

-For the moment this package only supports simple leader election, but the plan is to have it be a fully fledged job queue.
+This package is in a very early stage and for the moment only supports simple leader election, but the plan is to have it be a fully fledged job queue.